 End of the Year Activities

-It’s essential to wrap the year up with some end of the year activities.
+It’s essential to wrap up the year with some end of year activities.
 They allow teachers to have fun with students without the stress of completing projects, administering tests, or covering standards.
 Whether you decide to spend 24 days celebrating the end of the year or just 10, you can enjoy this time with students in many ways.

 - An ABC countdown